-Impairment of exploration and evaluation assets
+Impairment of exploration and evaluation expenditures

-While assessing whether any indications of impairment exist for exploration and evaluation assets, consideration is given to both external and internal sources of information.
-Information the Company considers includes changes in the market, economic and legal environment in which the Company operates that are not within its control that could affect the recoverable amount of exploration and evaluation assets.
-Internal sources of information include the manner in which exploration and evaluation assets are being used or are expected to be used and indications of expected economic performance of the assets.
-Estimates include but are not limited to estimates of the discounted future after-tax cash flows expected to be derived from the Company's mining properties, costs to sell the properties and the appropriate discount rate.
+While assessing whether any indications of impairment exist for exploration and evaluation expenditures, consideration is given to both external and internal sources of information.
+Information the Company considers includes changes in the market, economic and legal environment in which the Company operates that are not within its control that could affect the recoverable amount of exploration and evaluation expenditures.
+Internal sources of information include the manner in which exploration and evaluation expenditures are being used or are expected to be used and indications of expected economic performance of the assets.
 Reductions in metal price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reductions in the amount of recoverable mineral reserves and mineral resources and/or adverse current economics can result in a write-down of the carrying amounts of the Company's exploration and evaluation assets.

-Estimation of decommissioning and restoration costs and the timing of expenditure
+Estimation of decommissioning and restoration costs and the timing of expenditures